xxxBrandonxxx/todo-app/README.md

 * Javascript

 ## Description
-A application to plan all your Tasks for the next 1000 years
+A application to plan all your Tasks.

 Author
 Brandon Jansen Van vuuren